tiredperson4705/tiredperson4705.github.io/blog/Authority.md

 KDC_ERR_PADATA_TYPE_NOSUPP(KDC has no support for padata type)
 ~~~

 What this means is that the DC doesn't support Public Key Cryptography for initial authentication (PKINIT).
-PKINIT is a Kerberos mechanism where you can use certificates as a pre-authentication mechanism. [(source)](https://offsec.almond.consulting/authenticating-with-certificates-when-pkinit-is-not-supported.html) Because this is disabled, we can't use certipy to authenticate to the administrator user with the .pfx file.
+PKINIT is a Kerberos mechanism where you can use certificates as a form of pre-authentication. [(source)](https://offsec.almond.consulting/authenticating-with-certificates-when-pkinit-is-not-supported.html) Because this is disabled/unsupported in this box, we can't use certipy to authenticate to the administrator user with the .pfx file.
 However, I was able to authenticate and get the NT hash without having to work around this error.
 Because my way is boring, I'll show the way the walkthrough did it for education sake.

 What the walkthrough did was they extracted the .key and .crt files from the .pfx file that we created with the following commands: